Pattupurackal Bhagavathy Temple: Deities

-The temple worships Sree Bhadrakali as presiding deity, based on the Hindu myth that the Bhadrakali was treated as the daughter of Lord Shiva.
+The temple worships Sree Bhadrakali as the presiding deity, based on the Hindu myth that the Bhadrakali is treated as the daughter of Lord Shiva.
 Yakshi and Bhagavathy are placed here as subordinate deities.

 Festival

 The annual festival of Pattupurackal Bhagavathy temple is celebrated on every Malayalam month of Meenam.
 The date is decided based on the Malayalam calendar.
 Special poojas are performed on those days.
 It is a 12-day-long festival starting with Pongala.
-Each day, the festival is organizing by each family member as their offering.
+Each day, the festival is organized by each family member as their offering.
 Thalappoli takes place everyday evening during the annual festival with the retinue of an idol of bhadrakali and chendamelam.
 This procession requires going around the temple three times.
 There are different programs to be held during the festival time on temple auditorium.
-On the morning of the completion day of the annual festival, a big procession start from the nearest street with the retinue of thalappoli, Chendamelam, shingarimelam, Ammankudam, Kumbakudam, Theyyam, Mayilattam, Shiva Parvathy dance, and also an elephant carrying thidambu.
+On the morning of the completion day of the annual festival, a big procession starts from the nearest street with the retinue of thalappoli, Chendamelam, shingarimelam, Ammankudam, Kumbakudam, Theyyam, Mayilattam, Shiva Parvathy dance, and also an elephant carrying thidambu.
 Around noon, the procession reaches the temple.
 After that, Maha Annadhanam (Food Offering) is held near the temple premises.
 At night, toward the end of the day, Mudiyettu holds onto the temple ground.
 The Festival ends with valiya guruthi pooja.
 There is also celebration conducted in the shrine of subordinate deities on every Malayalam month of Vrichigam.

 Pongala

 Pongala in pattupurackal bhagavathy temple celebrated every year during the annual festival.
 It is on just one day before starting the 12-day annual festival.
-Pongala is a sweet cooked rice with jaggery, ghee and coconut as well as other ingredients in the small open pot by women for seeking divine blessings.
+Pongala is a sweet cooked rice with jaggery, ghee and coconut as well as other ingredients in a small open pot by women for seeking divine blessings.
 It is a momentous festival for married as well as unmarried women devotees.
 By offering pongala the women devotees believe that it brings blessings for their husband and children and also brings good life partner to unmarried women.
 Around 9 am the temple priests lights the hearth and this is passed to every women devotee to light up their hearth for preparing the pad.
 Around 11 am the pongala devote to temple deity.
 Women's from the different region come to participate in pongala festival.
 It is celebrating as the grant in this temple.